danieagle/adare-net/README.txt

 use of non-blocking sockets _unnecessary_.

 All supported OS's have exactly the same visible packages names and children packages names!
-No need for have a separate src file in a project for each OS just to 'with' different package names.
+Just 'with' Adare_Net packages _without_ worrying about different package names.

 Before Version 1.2.0 this is a work in progress, but the API is already in a reasonable stable state,